VincentRicardo/hectarus_simulation/README.md

 # Six Legged Robot - Hectarus - Simulation with ROS2 Jazzy and Gazebo Harmonic
 A ROS2-based simulation of a six-legged (hexapod) robot using Gazebo Harmonic, built for research and learning in robotics and mechatronics.

+The main purpose of this project is to analyze and simulated the best walking pattern for hexapod robot either flat terrain or uneven terrain such as stairs.

 This project features a real-time teleoperation using keyboard input, torque monitoring for each joint, and IMU-based static self-stabilization.

 ## Features